Frequently Asked Questions

 |

 Our initial session is considered a consultation.
 It will consist of a review of the information packet, a brief discussion of what brings you to treatment, and identification of your treatment needs and goals.
-I will also discuss with you my model of treatment and how it can be applied to your situation.
-By the end of the session, we will determine if working together is the best option for you.
-If so, you will complete a consent for treatment and we will schedule our next session.
-Sometimes we are able to address your concerns in that initial session, in which case I will remain available to you if you need assistance in the future.
+Your provider will also discuss with you their model of treatment and how it can be applied to your situation.
+By the end of the session, you will determine with your provider if working together is the best option for you.
+If so, you will complete a consent for treatment and your next session will be scheduled.
+Sometimes we are able to address your concerns in that initial session, in which case your provider will remain available to you if you need assistance in the future.
 We may also decide that another treatment provider or service would be more effective for you, perhaps if there is another provider with an expertise in your area of need, scheduling conflicts, or simply our lack of “fit.”
 Psychotherapy involves a large commitment of time, money, and energy, so you should be very careful about the clinician you select.
 Therefore, it is very important that you feel comfortable and confident in our working relationship.
-If you have questions about my procedures, we should discuss them whenever they arise.
-If it is determined for any reason I am not the best option for you, I will provide you referrals to other services.
-No matter the outcome of the initial consultation session, I will provide you with my assessment of your current diagnosis and treatment recommendations.
-I believe strongly in the importance of advocating for oneself and one’s medical care, and this information will assist you in that process.
+If you have questions about procedures, your should discuss them whenever they arise.
+If it is determined for any reason that your provider is not the best option for you, they will provide you referrals to other services.
+No matter the outcome of the initial consultation session, they will provide you with an assessment of your current diagnosis and treatment recommendations.
+We believe strongly in the importance of advocating for oneself and one’s medical care, and this information will assist you in that process.

 |